If Materialism Is True, the United States Is Probably Conscious

 Korman, Daniel (2011).
 Ordinary objects.
 Stanford Encyclopedia of Philosophy (Winter 2011 edition).

 Kornblith, Hilary (1998).
-The role in intuition in philosophical inquiry: An account with no unnatural ingredients.
+The role of intuition in philosophical inquiry: An account with no unnatural ingredients.
 In Rethinking intuition, ed.
 M.R.
 DePaul and W. Ramsey.
 Lanham: Rowman and Littlefield.

 Kurzweil, Ray (2005).
 The singularity is near.
 New York: Penguin.